What to do

 A more extensive list of elements is available within the Subject Glossary for Te Ao Haka: https://ncea.education.govt.nz/arts/te-ao-haka?view=subject-glossary.

-As you start to think about what your choreography will look like, consider the kaupapa of your item.
-What elements would effectively communicate this kaupapa through movement?
-How could you best use these elements together?
+As you start to think about what your choreography will look like, consider the following:

-In this Assessment Activity, you will express your creativity by using three elements to create original choreography for a section of an item of Te Ao Haka.
+In this Assessment Activity, you will create an original section of choreography of a Te Ao Haka item, using a range of elements that reflect the kaupapa, and convey the intended effect.
 Examples of elements include:

 • dynamics